holochain/holochain-rust/doc/holochain_101/src/conductor_dnas.md

 # DNAs

-`dnas` is an array of configurations for "DNAs", meaning there can be multiple within one Conductor.
+`dnas` is an array of configurations for "DNAs" that are available to be instantiated in the Conductor.
 A DNA is a packaged JSON file containing a valid DNA configuration including the WASM code for the Zomes.
 How to package DNA from source files can be read about [here](./packaging.md).

 **Optional**